winitzki/scall/tutorial/programming_dhall.md

 ```

 In this way, Dhall can perform many operations that are usually implemented via loops.
-However, `Natural/fold` is not a `while`-loop: it cannot iterate arbitrarily many times until some condition holds.
+However, `Natural/fold` is not a `while`-loop: it cannot iterate as many times as needed until some condition holds.
-The number of iterations must be specified in advance as the first argument of `Natural/fold`.
+The total number of iterations must be specified in advance as the first argument of `Natural/fold`.

-When the exact number of iterations is not known in advance, one must estimate that number from above and design the algorithm to allow it to run further iterations without changing the result.
+When the exact number of iterations is not known in advance, one must give an upper estimate and design the algorithm to allow it to run further iterations without changing the result.

-In many cases, the estimated number of iterations will be larger than the actually required number.
 Implementations of Dhall may optimize `Natural/fold` so that iterations stop when the result stops changing.

 For example, consider this code: